fassko/fassko.github.io/Content/blog/solidity-eip-712-sign-metamask.md

 ## TL;DR

 The EIP-712 standard opens doors to sign a transaction and allows someone else to use this transaction.
 It helps to implement gasless transactions to avoid our users paying the gas fee and figuring out how to get native tokens like Ethereum, Matic, and others.
-This standard describes how to format the message in human-readable form in a crypto wallet like Metamask when the user signs it.
-After it is signed, we can use this signed transaction in the smart contract but about that in one of the following blog posts.
+This standard describes how to format the message in human-readable form in a crypto wallet like Metamask when a user signs it.
+After it is signed, we can use this signed transaction in a smart contract, but more on that in one of the following blog posts.

 ## Links